 We were founded in 2019 in response to the rise in homophobic and transphobic incidents in the UK.
 In our first year we partnered with 2,000 venues and we’ve continued to grow ever since.
 In February, 2020 we became a charity with the objective of promoting social inclusion among the LGBTQ+ community by preventing people from becoming socially excluded and relieving the needs of those people who are socially excluded.
-We suspended most of our activities during the covid crisis but are now looking to continue to grow and expand our reach.
-With many Pride events cancelled in 2020 and postponed or downsized in 2021 we launched Pub Pride which gives communities the opportunity to celebrate Pride locally and supports our partner venues.
+With many Pride events cancelled in 2020 and postponed or downsized in 2021 due to Covid, we launched Pub Pride to give communities the opportunity to celebrate Pride locally and supports our partner venues.

 Our partner venues include pubs, clubs, theatres, universities, tattoo parlours, social clubs, churches, and also major international venues such as Arena Birmingham.